andieroid/robprog/README.md

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/start_counting.png">

 To see the counting process, once you have clicked the final waypoint, you need to click the tab at the bottom to open the "Grape Bunch Counter" window.
 The white blobs represent the grapes that the robot is seeing.
 There should be one or more red-bounded shapes with green writing.
-These represent the grapes that will be tracked untl they reach the right-hand side of the screen, so that the robot knows when a "batch" can be counted.
+These represent the grapes that will be tracked until they reach the right-hand side of the screen, so that the robot knows when a "batch" can be counted.

 At the end of the process, the result will be displayed in the terminal tab that was used to launch the grape counter.
 Re-open this tab to see how many grapes the robot counted.